Past Grant Recipients and their projects

 Newspaper Digitization

-Almost every year since 2009 money has been awarded to organizations to digitize their collections of historic newspapers.
+Almost every year since 2009 money has been awarded to organizations to digitize their collections of historic newspapers and make them available on public platforms.
 Having these newspapers available in a digital format allows them to be used easier for research and allows the public to have easier access to them.
 A few Newspapers that have been digitized are the Marysville Globe, the Arlington Times, the Granite Falls Record and the Granite Falls Press, the Monroe Monitor, and the Lake Stevens Journal.

 Historic School House RENOVATIONS